BuilderIO/mitosis/CONTRIBUTING.md

 ## Project Structure

-Mitosis is structured as a mono-repo using Yarn (v3) Workspaces.
+Mitosis is structured as a mono-repo using Yarn (v3) Workspaces and Nx.
 The packages live under `packages/` and `examples/`:

 - `core` (`@builder.io/mitosis`): contains the Mitosis engine